A Perturbation-Based Kernel Approximation Framework: Numerical examples

 \subsection{Perturbation error bounds}

-In this section, we demonstrate numerically the behavior of the error bounds in Propositions~\ref{prop:pert_partial_1} and~\ref{prop:pert_partial_2}.
-In our first example, we demonstrate the linear dependence of the error on the norm of the matrix $E$ in Propositions~\ref{prop:pert_partial_1} and~\ref{prop:pert_partial_2}.
-To that end, we generate a random symmetric matrix $A'$, normalize it to have a unit norm, and then calculate its 10 leading eigenpairs.
-We then generate a random symmetric matrix $E$ and normalize it to have a unit norm.
-Then, for various values of $c$, we approximate the 10 leading eigenpairs of $A_c = A' + cE$ by the first and second order approximations~\eqref{eq:pert_expansion} and~\eqref{eq:pert_expansion2} using $\mu = 0$.
-Denote by $v_c$ the leading eigenvector of $A_c$, and by $u^1_c$ and $u^2_c$ its approximations by~\eqref{eq:pert_expansion} and~\eqref{eq:pert_expansion2}, respectively.
-For each~$c$, we measure the errors $\norm{v_c - u^1_c}$ and $\norm{v_c - u^2_c}$.
-In~\Cref{fig:pert_1}, we plot $\log{\norm{v_c - u^1_c}}$ and $\log{\norm{v_c - u^2_c}}$ versus $\log \norm{cE}$.
-As predicted by theory, there is a linear dependence between the error in the eigenvector approximation and the norm of the perturbation matrix.
-Furthermore, the errors achieved by the first and second order formulas are comparable since the dominant term in~\eqref{eqn:error_trunc_1} and~\eqref{eqn:error_trunc_2} is the $\norm{E}$ term.
+In this section, we demonstrate numerically the behavior of the error bounds~\eqref{eqn:error_trunc_1} and~\eqref{eqn:error_trunc_2} in Propositions~\ref{prop:pert_partial_1} and~\ref{prop:pert_partial_2}, respectively.
+In our first example, we demonstrate the predicted linear dependence of the errors $\norm{w_i - \widetilde{w}_i^{(1)}}_2$ and $\norm{w_i - \widetilde{w}_i^{(2)}}_2$ on $\norm{E}_2$.
+We also show the quadratic dependence of these errors on $\norm{E}_2$ for a proper choice of $\mu$.
+To that end, we generate a random symmetric matrix $A' \in \mathbb{R}^{1000 \times 1000}$ whose~10 leading eigenvalues are between~1 and~2, and the rest are exactly~$0.5$.
+We then generate a random symmetric matrix~$E$, and normalize it to have a unit spectral norm.
+Then, for various values of $c$, we approximate the~10 leading eigenpairs of $A_c = A' + cE$ by the first and second-order approximations~\eqref{eq:pert_expansion} and~\eqref{eq:pert_expansion2} using $\mu = 0$ and $\mu_\text{mean}$.
+Denote by $v_c$ the leading eigenvector of $A_c$, and by $u^1_c$ and $u^2_c$ its approximations by~\eqref{eq:pert_expansion} and~\eqref{eq:pert_expansion2} using $\mu =0 $, respectively.
+Denote by $w^1_c$ and $w^2_c$ the respective approximations using $\mu_\text{mean}$.
+For each~$c$, we measure the errors $\norm{v_c - u^1_c}_2$, $\norm{v_c - u^2_c}_2$, $\norm{v_c - w^1_c}_2$ and $\norm{v_c - w^2_c}_2$.
+In~\Cref{fig:pert_1}, we plot all the $\text{log}_{10}$-errors versus $\log_{10} \norm{cE}_2$.
+As predicted by theory, there is a linear dependence between the error in the eigenvector approximation and the norm of the perturbation matrix when using $\mu = 0$.
+Furthermore, we see that when using $\mu_\text{mean}$, both formulas coincide and give rise to the same second-order approximation, as predicted by Proposition~\ref{prop:order1_is_order2}.